5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 A set of Booter and Kernel patches lifted from OCLP which allow installing, booting and updating macOS Monterey on otherwise unsupported Board-IDs/CPUs.

 ## Use Cases
-1. Installing, running and updating macOS Monterey on systems with unsupported CPUs and their respective SMBIOS.
+1. Installing, running and updating macOS Monterey and newer on systems with unsupported CPUs and their respective SMBIOS.
-2. **Fixing update notifications**.
-As a side effect, you can use these patches to workaround issues with System Update Notifications in macOS 12, since OC reports a special Board-ID for VMs to Apple Update servers – especially when using a SMBIOS of Mac models with a T2 security chip, such as:
+2. **Enabling System Updates**.
+As a side effect, you can use these patches to workaround issues with System Updates in macOS 12 and newer when using a SMBIOS of Mac models with a T1/T2 security chip, such as:

 	- MacBookPro15,1 to 15,4
 	- MacBookPro16,1 to 16,4